A mob out for blood: India's protests pit Hindus against Muslims

 He was referring to mob attacks on the Sikh minority after members of the community assassinated then-Prime Minister Indira Gandhi.
 Thousands of Sikhs were killed in cities including Delhi in what Indian investigators said was organized violence.

-Modi appealed for calm on Wednesday after at least 20 people were killed and more than 200 injured in some of the worst sectarian violence in New Delhi in decades. [nL3N2AQ12X]
+Modi appealed for calm on Wednesday after at least 24 people were killed and hundreds more wounded in some of the worst sectarian violence in New Delhi in decades.

 The citizenship law behind the unrest is one of several steps taken by Modi’s government since its re-election that have appealed to the Hindu majority.